The International Fine Furniture Course

 Students develop strong practical skills, design understanding and professional workshop confidence through a carefully balanced combination of traditional craftsmanship, contemporary making methods and individual creative development.

 The course is particularly suited to international students seeking a shorter period of professional study, whether as preparation for future employment, to strengthen an existing creative practice, or to deepen personal making skills and design understanding.
-Our Bespoke Tailoring service may also suit you.
+Our Bespoke Tailored service may also suit you.

 Teaching is delivered predominantly within the workshop by award-winning tutors, with an emphasis on precision, material understanding and thoughtful design.
 Teaching at Williams & Cleal is rooted in the traditions of British fine furniture making, where craft, hand skills, material understanding and considered design remain central to the making process.